 Ms. Tippett: I’m Krista Tippett, and this is On Being.

 [music: “Seven League Boots” by Zoe Keating]

-Alain de Botton is the founder and chairman of The School of Life, a gathering of courses, workshops, and talks on meaning and wisdom for modern lives, with branches around the world.
+Ms. Tippett: Alain de Botton is the founder and chairman of The School of Life, a gathering of courses, workshops, and talks on meaning and wisdom for modern lives, with branches around the world.
 He first became known for his book How Proust Can Change Your Life.
-I spoke with him in 2017.
+His latest book is a novel, The Course of Love.

 Ms. Tippett: Is so abnormal.
 Right.

 Mr. de Botton: So abnormal.
 And so we castigate ourselves for not having a normal love life, even though no one seems to have any of these.

 Ms. Tippett: Or not have been loved perfectly.